List of U.S. ballot initiatives to repeal LGBTQ anti-discrimination laws: History

 The mid-1980s and early 1990s saw a resurgence in ballot initiatives, culminating in proposed state constitutional amendments in Oregon and Colorado not only to repeal existing anti-discrimination ordinances but to proactively prohibit the state and any local unit of government within the state from ever passing such an ordinance.
 In 1992, Oregon's Measure 9 sponsored by the Oregon Citizens Alliance failed, but Colorado's Amendment 2 passed.
 Amendment 2 was declared unconstitutional by the United States Supreme Court in its 1996 Romer v.
 Evans decision.
 Oregon and two other states, Idaho and Maine, had initiatives between the passage of Amendment 2 and the Court decision; all three were defeated but many municipalities within Oregon passed local measures.

 As the question of same-sex marriage has risen to greater prominence, opponents of such marriages have turned their attention to passing constitutional amendments barring individual states from legalizing same-sex marriages or recognizing such marriages performed in other jurisdictions.
-These amendments are listed here.
 Before the marriage issue arose, some jurisdictions had begun providing limited rights and benefits to same-sex domestic partners.
 These ordinances also became targets of repeal efforts, with repeal supporters meeting with less success.

 Since the 2015 US Supreme Court ruling in the case of Obergefell v.
 Hodges, the prominence of LGBT anti-discrimination laws became the top priority of LGBT rights activists.
 One of the most controversial, recent, and largest repeal effort was Proposition 1 in Houston, Texas.